chalermporn/CMS/Documentation/SRS(en).md

 ## 2.2 Product Functions
    The system allows you to create or delete sections of the site and edit the contents of the proposed template page yourself without involving a specialist.
 This application provides a choice of several editable template pages:
-        - the main menu of the site;
+        - the home page;
-        - navigation page / content;
+        - navigation section;
         - the main page of the site / blog, etc.

 ## 2.3 User Classification